Tianwei3989/apolo/README.md

 </details>

-To get the most out of this repo, please also download [ArtEmis](https://www.artemisdataset.org/#dataset) annotations.
+Please also download [ArtEmis](https://www.artemisdataset.org/#dataset) annotations for getting the emotions and utterances.

 We are sorry that due to the copyright requirements, we can not share images from WikiArt.
 We prepare the artwork features extracted from CLIP RN50 for the training process (The ``arts_features_clip.lmdb.zip``).
 For visualization, please download the artworks images from the internet.